 Crisis lines are also available 24/7 and can be a listening ear for anyone who needs help, support, advice or just someone to talk to.

 - The YWCA Seeds of Independence Program is an outreach program providing mobile support to women who have left abusive relationships.
-For referrals and application, please contact Jessica West at email@example.com or call 604 313 6456.
+For referrals and applications, please send an email to firstname.lastname@example.org or call 604 313 6456.

 - Atira Women’s Society has set up a call-in line for women who need support over the course of this Coronavirus Pandemic.
 Please call 604 800 8881 if you are self-isolating and need someone to talk to, if you have been laid off, are facing eviction or are low on medication or food, and they will do their best to assist you.